 PNA Spotlight: Dr. Brian Williams

-This month the PNA Spotlight focuses on Dr. Brian Williams, an Assistant Professor in the Department of Neurosurgery at the University of Louisville in Kentucky.
-Dr. Williams earned his medical degree at Baylor College of Medicine in Houston.
-He then did a residency in neurological surgery at the University of Virginia in Charlottesville, then returned to Houston for a fellowship in neurosurgical oncology at MD Anderson Hospital.
-Dr. Williams took some questions from the PNA; and his answers are below.
+This month the PNA Spotlight focuses on Dr. Brian Williams, an Assistant Professor in the Department of Neurosurgery at the University of Louisville School of Medicine in Louisville, KY.
+He started his education with a B.A. in Biology from Johns Hopkins University in Baltimore, MD.
+He earned his M.D. at Baylor College of Medicine in Houston, TX.
+He then completed in internship in surgery and a residency in neurosurgery at the University of Virginia in Charlottesville, VA.
+He then progressed to a fellowship in skull base and cerebrovascular surgery at Auckland City Hospital in Auckland, New Zealand; and a third fellowship in neurological oncology at MD Anderson Cancer Center in Houston, TX.
+Dr. Williams answered a series of questions from PNA editors.
+His responses follow.

-What do you see as the future of your field?
+What do you consider to be the future of your field?

-What would you like patients to know about you?
+What would you like to convey about yourself to your patients?

 I am only one part of a larger multidisciplinary team that focuses on pituitary and skull base disorders.
 Using a team approach we adapt principles of pituitary disorder management to each specific patient.
 Customizing patient care is focused on the patient’s unique biology and personal goals.